T-NOVA/mAPI/readme.md

 1. Go to page http://rundeck.org
 2. Scroll to section "Debian/Ubuntu Install" and copy the download link
 3. In terminal do:

-  * wget <download link> (in our case it was http://dl.bintray.com/rundeck/rundeck-deb/rundeck-<version>-GA.deb)
+  a. wget <download link> (in our case it was http://dl.bintray.com/rundeck/rundeck-deb/rundeck-<version>-GA.deb)

-  * sudo apt-get install openjdk-7-jdk
+  b. sudo apt-get install openjdk-7-jdk

-  * sudo dpkg -i rundeck-<version>-GA.deb
+  c. sudo dpkg -i rundeck-<version>-GA.deb

 ### Install MySQL